dfparent/dragon-tools/CommonModules/Data/ReadMe.txt

 Memory For Macros dictionary file tips.

 You can comment lines in files using the ; character.
 All comment lines found at the top of the file until the first non-commented line will be retained when saving a dictionary.
-All other lines in the dictionary file will be rewritten when saving using the voice macros.
-Dictionary files are only saved when calling macro code that explicitly saves them.
+All other lines in the dictionary file will be rewritten when saving.
+Dictionary files are only saved when calling macro code explicitly saves them.

 Blank lines are ignored.